Short mystery fiction

 “Exodus,” Mystery Magazine, April 2023

-Jillian Grant Shoichet’s short fiction pulls the reader into the lives of others, revealing intimate details, half-acknowledged fears, and hidden desires.
+Jillian Grant Shoichet’s short mystery fiction reveals intimate details, half-acknowledged fears, and hidden desires.
 There may be a body, there may be a secret.
 There is always a sense of discovery.

 Short literary prose

-Jillian Grant Shoichet’s short prose explores relationships, loss, resilience, and the sometimes otherworldly beauty of grieving.
+Jillian’s short literary prose explores relationships, loss, resilience, and the sometimes otherworldly beauty of grieving.

 “From Ashes”, Bristol Short Story Prize Anthology, July 2025